 Foodborne illness is caused by consuming contaminated food or beverages.
 Biological contaminants are the main causes of foodborne illness and include a variety of harmful bacteria, viruses, and parasites.
 Other illnesses are caused by harmful toxins or chemical contaminants (also referred to as chemical hazards).
 Likewise, food allergens are a chemical hazard in the natural toxin sub-category.

 Most cases are caused by common bacteria such as Salmonella, Campylobacter, and E. coli.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

 Safe Warm Up: Clean

 - Begin your party food prep by washing hands with warm, soapy water for at least 20 seconds.

 - Wash and sanitize dishware and utensils before using them to prepare, warm, cook or serve any foods.

 Use a food thermometer to ensure that all meats, poultry and other cooked food items have been cooked to a safe internal temperature before serving.
-Any previously cooked foods being reheated must be reheated to a safe internal temperature of 165°F, or steaming hot before serving.

 Here are the recommended internal temperatures for some Super Bowl party favorites: